trant44atwit/CloudLab1andMoreTT/README.md

   - `/addition` and `/subtraction` - Performs simple arithmetic using query parameters.

 - **POST Endpoints**:
-  - `/Yoda_personclass` - Accepts a JSON object with `name` and `age` to return a Yoda-style sentence.
+  - `/Yoda_personclass` - Accepts a `name` and `age` to return a Yoda-style sentence.
   - `/Arrow` - Accepts `range1` and `range2` to return a formatted arrow range string.
-  - `/choice` - Accepts two string choices and returns a sentence joining them.
+  - `/choice` - Accepts two string choices and returns a sentence offering a choice.

 **Models used:**
 - `PersonInput`: for Yoda-style greeting